ayushcodes1729/hackhazards25/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
+- ✅ Live Audio description of your surrounding through your webcam.
-- ✅ Feature 2
+- ✅ Audio based input without any clicks or navigation for generating description
-- ✅ Feature 3
+- ✅ Easy navigation through minimalistic UI
-- ✅ Feature 4
+- ✅ Fast responses with secure APIs

 Add images, GIFs, or screenshots if helpful!